 If an estimate is to be made of the number of persons with disabilities in a floor area who can be accommodated in each zone in Clause 3.3.1.7.(1)(b), this estimate may be based on Table 3.8.2.3., which is used to determine the minimum number of spaces to be provided for persons using wheelchairs in fixed seating areas.
-If more precise information is available, it should be used for sizing the zones.
+If more precise information is available, it should be used for sizing the zones if the requirements of Section 3.8. are impracticable.
+It is therefore intended that these requirements be applied with discretion in buildings of Group F, Division 2 or 3 major occupancy.
+However, where industrial buildings contain subsidiary occupancies, such as offices or showrooms, it is reasonable to require that accessibility be provided in these spaces.